No other food invokes such intense reactions as does this cacao - derived fare.

 shown that the cocoa phenols present in the dark variety, acting as antioxidants, resulted in a

-lowering of blood pressure.
-A small, 3.5 ounce bar of "candy", eaten daily was of a sufficient amount to bring about these results.
+significant lowering of blood pressure.
+A small, 3.5 ounce bar of "candy", eaten daily was of a sufficient amount to bring about these beneficial results.

-Another benefit this dark delight provides to the heart are indications of it's ability to lower LDL ("bad") cholesterol, and raise HDL ("good") cholesterol!
+Another asset this dark delight provides to the heart are indications of it's ability to lower LDL ("bad") cholesterol, and raise HDL ("good") cholesterol!

 On the psychological front, benefits include the ability to boost brain levels of endorphins (natural opiates), as well as serotonin (a mood-altering chemical that many antidepressants act upon).
 In addition, Chocolate contains phenylethylamine (PEA), the exact same chemical your brain creates when you experience the feelings of falling in love.